vicradon/simplest-mvc-app/README.md

 ## CONTRIBUTING

-I'm very miuch welcome to contributions.
+I'm very much welcome to contributions.
 I'd list the current bugs to make it easier for you to contribute.
 Thanks in advance.

 ## THE APP